 When a complaint, grievance, request for program policy interpretation or clarification is received either in writing or through a meeting or telephone call, every effort will be made to create a record regarding the name, address and telephone number of the person making the complaint, grievance, program policy interpretation or clarification.
 If the person desires to remain anonymous he or she may.

-A complaint, grievance, request for program policy interpretation or clarification will be responded to within ten working days (if the person making the complaint is identified) in a format that is sensitive to the needs of the recipient. (i.e. verbally, enlarged type face, etc.)
+A complaint, grievance, request for program policy interpretation or clarification will be responded to within ten working days (if the person making the complaint is identified) in a format that is sensitive to the needs of the recipient.
+(I.e. verbally, enlarged type face, etc.)

 Copies of the complaint, grievance, and request for program policy interpretation or clarification and response will be forwarded to the appropriate town agency (i.e. school, conservation commission, and recreation).
 If the grievance is not resolved at this level it will be progressed to the next level.